Here are the best places in Central Park and elsewhere in Manhattan to see fall foliage, including virtual guided walks, fall color cams and more.

 The Pond and the Hallett Nature Sanctuary

-Look for the colors of the black cherry, sawtooth oak, gray birch, and tupelo at the Pond and in the Hallett Nature Sanctuary.
-This is the first autumn that the Hallett — the smallest of the Park’s woodlands — is open to the public daily.
+Hallett is the the smallest of the Park’s woodlands.
 Enjoy its rustic features, such as a scenic overlook, railings, and benches that provide meditation spots and emphasize never-before-seen views of the Pond and south end of the Park.

 Inwood Hill Park